Shikhrrr/InvoicerAI/README.md

-## Receipt Handler
+## InvoicerAI
-Receipt Handler is an AI application that can read and extract data from handwritten receipts, store them in the database using Postgres, and answer user's queries.
+InvoicerAI is an AI application that can read and extract data from handwritten receipts, store them in the database using Postgres, and answer user's queries.